Table of Contents:

 Disable copy/paste: You can disable copy/paste on all your website pages to ensure scammers cannot just right-click on your content or images to directly copy them.
 Of course, this doesn’t mean it would become impossible for scammers to copy your website content, they can still use other ways.
 You can consider this as more of a proactive step that can weed out at least some of the scammers.

-Register your intellectual property: Registering for copyrights or trademarks for your business make it easy to send cease and desist letters or a DMCA notice to duplicate website owners.
-It can also help you take down duplicated websites faster when you report them to Google.
+Register your intellectual property: Registering for copyrights or trademarks for your business makes it easy to send cease and desist letters or a DMCA notice to duplicate website owners.
+It can also help you take down fake websites faster when you report them to Google.

 Monitor the web: Constantly monitor the web for any brand mentions and for any new URLs that may be duplicating your content.
 You can also use an automated domain takedown solution to remove infringed websites as soon as they go live.
 Red Points’ domain takedown solution scans the web for duplicate websites 24/7 and reports them right away to get them taken down before they can cause any permanent damage to your brand.